kvsnoufal/Pytorch-FaceNet-DogDataset/README.md

 Original Paper- [ArxViv](https://arxiv.org/abs/1503.03832)

+Pls checkout the [medium article](https://medium.com/analytics-vidhya/building-a-dog-search-engine-with-facenet-65d1ae79dd8a) for a quick overview.

 This custom implementation of FaceNet trained on dog face dataset.
 My approach was to read the paper (FaceNet: A Unified Embedding for Face Recognition and Clustering) and try to implement the model from my interpretation of the paper.
 I have used pytorch for the implementation.